Originally posted on 7 August 2023, updated 7 January 2025

 In 2021, the London Fire Brigade attended 104 fires involving Lithium-ion batteries however this year they’ve attended an e-bike or e-scooter fire once every two days on average!

-Lithium battery fires are becoming well-known for their ferociousness and the difficulty they can pose to those trying to put them out.
+Lithium-ion battery fires are well-known for their unpredictability, ferociousness and the difficulty they can pose to those trying to put them out.

-When thinking of these fires, we often see images of burnt-out cars and homes, forgetting that laptop, phones, and vapes can also cause these devastating blazes which also emit toxic gases.
+When thinking of these fires, we often see images of burnt-out cars and homes, forgetting that laptops, smartphones and vapes can also cause these devastating blazes which also emit toxic gases.

 There is hope, however, as lithium-ion battery fires are fairly rare as long as the item is looked after, and preventative steps are taken.